tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 EKU provides fresh traffic secrets, but EKU alone does not authenticate that both endpoints derived the same updated keys.
-An attacker that temporarily compromises an endpoint may later act as an person-in-the-middle attacker capable of interfering with the EKU exchange.
+An attacker that temporarily compromises an endpoint may later act as a person-in-the-middle attacker capable of interfering with the EKU exchange.
 Such an attacker can cause the peers to transition to divergent traffic secrets without detection, but cannot compromise the endpoint to derive secrets after the new epoch is established.
 TLS 1.3 provides two mechanisms that can detect such divergence, each with a different scope.